With their soft and long hair, Silkie guinea pigs are one of the most elegant and stunning breeds of guinea pig.

+To keep their silky smooth hair healthy, these cavies require constant grooming.
 These pets need to have their hair groomed every day to keep it in tip-top condition, as well as a minimum of 3 hours of exercise each day.

 They also need their cage and potty box cleaned every 3 to 7 days and a well-balanced diet twice daily.
 The latter includes fresh veggies – Silkie guinea pigs can’t survive on commercial guinea pig pellets alone!